freealise/freealise/AudioNoise.md

 threshold for sustainer
 distortion.h -> 8-bit (remove LSB, reduce sample rate /1-6)
-polyphonic arp with pitch shifter (~pll); am chorus; gray noise with filter
+am chorus; gray noise with filter
-can be algorithmic with set of delays separated by not one sample as in a convolver but several (downsampled impulse response with randomly varying delay times and volumes with gaussian probability to scatter phase and avoid comb filtering)
+reverb can be algorithmic with set of delays separated by not one sample as in a convolver but several (downsampled impulse response with randomly varying delay times and volumes with gaussian probability to scatter phase and avoid comb filtering)

-whistle through a set of delays controlled by base frequency to lower octave and add harmonics
+whistle through peaking+notch filter controlled by pitch detector (~pll) to lower octave (for bass)
+comb filtered noise controlled by waveshaper (intuitive as sawtooth waveform is originally linear)

 frequency, phase and impulse response in visualizer
 http://www.falstad.com/dfilter/